-And there’s plenty of things to be anxious about these days, especially with the COVID-19 pandemic triggering quarantines and another measures to keep the outbreak at bay.
-While it’s important to stay safe and healthy during this outbreak, mental health is every bit as important.
+And there’s plenty of things to be anxious about these days, especially with the ongoing COVID-19 pandemic keeping a lot of people at home.
+And as important as it is to keep healthy and stay safe during the coronavirus outbreak, mental health is every bit as important.

 - Best yoga apps

 - Plus: Coronavirus stimulus checks — here's what you need to know

 Thankfully, there are ways to push back against any stressful situation, using techniques based on cognitive behavioral therapy and guided meditation to help hack our mind and bolster our spirits even as we do our best to protect ourselves and those around us.
 Check out ten of the best relaxation apps for mobile devices that do their best to promote meditation, mindfulness, and calm.